mm80843/T3.5/docs/Benef/PBN__Benef_1190.md

 # __Enhanced surveillance and detection__

-## Name of the Benefit

-Increasing testing frequency ensures enhanced surveillance and detection, allowing for early identification of reinfections and appropriate interventions

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can invest in testing infrastructure and technology, providing valuable data for public health agencies and potential partnerships.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1326.md)